BraxWong/Brackets-Verifier/README.md

     ({<Hi.
 I am an absolute mess)}

+## Version 1.0.1

+- The program will now print out the string after it has been validated.

-The program is currently at version 1.0.0 and will be updated if new ideas shall arise.
+The program is currently at version 1.0.1 and will be updated if new ideas shall arise.
 Until then, this will be the final product.